 You must file your conciliation court claim in the right county.
 This is the county where the person against whom you are making a claim (the defendant) lives.
 If the defendant is a business, you should sue in the county where the business or branch office is located.
 There are some exceptions to this.
 You may want to call the conciliation court in your county for more information about those exceptions.

 If you are seeking recovery for a dishonored check, or are making a claim for a security deposit on rental property, then you should file your claim in the county where the check was issued or where the rental property is located.

 How Do You File a Claim?

 As the plaintiff, you begin the process by contacting the court administrator’s office in the county where you are filing the claim.
-(The phone numbers of the conciliation courts in several Minnesota counties are located on pages 12 and 13 of this brochure.)
+(The phone numbers of the conciliation courts in most Minnesota counties are located in the Resources Section.)
 You will be charged a filing fee and law library fee.
-The total fees vary by county, but are generally between $65 and $75.
+The total fees vary by county, but are generally between $70 and $80.